bfriesen/RandomSkunk.Results/RandomSkunk.Results/README.md

 #### From Exceptions

 `Fail` results can be created directly from an exception.
+The caught exception is represented by the `Error.InnerError` property of the fail result's error.

 ```c#
 Result<int> Divide(int x, int y)